NatronGitHub/Natron/Documentation/source/plugins/fr.inria.built-in.Precomp.rst

 Precomp node
 ============

-*This documentation is for version 1.0 of Precomp.*
+*This documentation is for version 1.0 of Precomp (fr.inria.built-in.Precomp).*

 Description
 -----------